Th3Tr1ckst3r/Volt/README.md

 # Themes

 Volt comes with two beautiful themes by default, standard, and matrix.
-Easily to add your own with modification.
+Easy to add your own with modification.

 Matrix Theme             |  Standard Theme :-------------------------:|:-------------------------: